MathewHDYT/Unity-Audio-Manager/README.md

 **When to use it:**
 Use the play delayed method when you want to play a sound after a given delay time instead of directly when the method is called.

+See [AudioSource.PlayDelayed](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/AudioSource.PlayDelayed.html) for more details on what play delayed does.

 ### Play OneShot method
 **What it does:**